Paulie returns home from an Ohio prison. Adriana pursues marriage as a legal strategy. Tony conspires with

 No, I’m not referring to the housing bubble which led to the crash of 2008.
 David Chase is often prescient on the show, and there are indeed moments in this hour that seem to foretell the 2008 recession and mortgage crisis (such as when Tony says that his house is worth three times what he paid for it; and the bad loan HUD gives to Maurice is no worse than the real-life subprime loans and unregulated CDOs that precipitated the recession).
 Chase is prescient, but not that prescient.
 No, I’m talking about a different kind of housing crisis:

 The houses that the mob use for the scam are houses that have gone derelict.
 At least one of them is a crackhouse.
 Sad to say, there are neighborhoods like this in every major American city.
 Such urban blight is often the result of inadequate social support systems, a failed and discriminatory war on drugs, underfunded schools in minority neighborhoods, poor city planning and disastrous low-income housing schemes.
 This particular area of Newark may very well be suffering from some of the long-term, devastating effects of the ’67 riots: “white flight” and a decreasing amount of investment in businesses and infrastructure by both the public and private sectors.
-Race, racism and racial dynamics certainly have much to do with urban decay in America, but I think it’s often a green issue more than a black and white one: Money talks in the United States, and poor folks simply don’t have the necessary “vocabulary” to be heard.
+Racism and racial dynamics certainly have much to do with urban decay in America, but I think it’s often a green issue more than a black and white one: Money talks in the United States, and poor folks simply don’t have the necessary “vocabulary” to be heard.
 Many blighted neighborhoods would be robust and vibrant if we genuinely valued having a sense of community, but we simply don’t place value in having truly healthy communities, at least not as much as we do in making an easy buck.

 Our devalued sense of community is apparent in middle- and upper-class neighborhoods as well.
 Ron Zellman lives in a development of bland cookie-cutter homes – gray, generic boxes all lined up in rows.
 His is a typical suburban neighborhood: homogenous, stratified, segregated.
 This is not a place of connection and camaraderie.
 Neighbors can’t even walk to one another’s homes without risk of being run over – notice the lack of sidewalks.
 There are no stoops or porches to facilitate conversations among neighbors, no stores within walking distance.
 Ron would have to travel by car, insulated from contact with others, just to buy a gallon of milk.